CodeOfArdonia/TinkersConstruct-Fabric/README.md

 - When trying to fill a container without enough space, it will cause fluid copy.
 (Now it will deny fluid transfer)
 - When putting a single fuel in heater it will disappear without adding furnace burn time.
 - Fix fluids in smeltery disappear when try to insert/extract fluids to drain in certain conditions.
+- Fix some modifiers cannot use due to wrong datagen.

 ## Modifications